HOW TO BOOST THE IMPACT OF SPORTS DRINKS

 Choosing the right sports drink depends on your individual needs and involves trade-offs between fluid absorption and energy requirements.
 Given many isotonic sports drinks are actually slightly hypertonic in formulation, they can really be considered as ‘energy’ drinks rather than ‘hydration’ drinks.
 Where hydration is a priority, we recommend hypotonic sports drinks should be consumed during exertion to promote faster absorption.

 Whether your favourite electrolyte drink to meet your performance needs is hypotonic, isotonic or hypertonic, PREPD can boost their hydration effectiveness and can even enhance the body’s absorption of water.
-PREPD Prime should be consumed 6-18 hours before intense exertion for better hydration when you need to perform and PREPD Recover should be consumed immediately after exertion for better rehydration in recovery.
+PREPD Prime should be consumed 6-18 hours before exercise for better hydration when you need to perform and PREPD Recover should be consumed immediately after exercise for better rehydration in recovery.